© 2025 St. Louis Public Radio

 St. Louis Public Radio

-Dennis Ball-Bey's son, Mansur Ball-Bey, who was shot to death by two St. Louis police officers a decade ago.
-A federal jury awarded the family $18.7 million in a wrongful death lawsuit, which the city is planning to appeal.
+Dennis Ball-Bey's son, Mansur Ball-Bey, was shot to death by two St. Louis police officers a decade ago.
+A federal jury awarded the family $18.7 million in a wrongful death lawsuit that has not been paid.

-Lawyers for a Black St. Louis teenager who was shot and killed 10 years ago today by white police officers said the city needs to pay the family the nearly $19 million awarded by a jury.
+Lawyers for a Black St. Louis teenager who was shot and killed 10 years ago today by white police officers said the city needs to pay the family the nearly $19 million awarded by a jury in a wrongful death lawsuit that went to trial earlier this year.

-The incident revolves around the 2015 killing of Mansur Ball-Bey.
-He was shot by two white St. Louis Metropolitan Police officers who were conducting a search warrant on the 1200 block of Walton Avenue.
+The case involves the 2015 killing of Mansur Ball-Bey.
+He was shot by two St. Louis Metropolitan Police officers, Kyle Chandler and Ronald Vaughan, who were conducting a search warrant on the 1200 block of Walton Avenue.

-A federal jury ruled in January in favor of Dennis Ball-Bey, Mansur’s father.
+Ball-Bey’s father, Dennis Ball-Bey, sued St. Louis, Chandler and Vaughan in 2018 in federal court.
+At trial five years later, a jury ruled against the city, finding it violated Ball-Bey’s civil rights in the killing.
 The city has since filed several motions, arguing that it should have been able to present certain arguments during the trial, including photos showing Ball-Bey smoking weed.
+That court has yet to rule on the city’s motions seeking a new trial.

-City attorneys argued that a new trial is warranted in part because the judge prevented its attorneys defending former St. Louis officer Kyle Chandler from introducing evidence that alleged Ball-Bey was a member of a gang and used drugs.
-City attorneys said Ball-Bey’s lawyers presented extra evidence not related to the case, including material that “permitted a rosy picture of the decedent Mansur without challenge.”
+The city argued that a new trial is warranted in part because the judge prevented its attorneys defending former St. Louis officer Kyle Chandler from introducing evidence that Ball-Bey was a member of a gang and used drugs.
+City attorneys said Ball-Bey’s lawyers presented evidence not related to the case, including material that “permitted a rosy picture of the decedent Mansur without challenge.”
 That included “pictures of Mansur as a child, at his high school graduation, and with his family” and testimony that he helped his sister with cerebral palsy.

 “Likewise, she didn't allow the city to get the information they were trying to get in,” Wooten said.
 “So the judge gave fair rulings on both ends.”

-A spokesperson for Mayor Cara Spencer said they do not comment on pending litigation.
+A spokesperson for Mayor Cara Spencer said the city does not comment on pending litigation.

-The road to this point has been everything but smooth with twists and turns over the past 10 years.
+The case has had twists and turns over the past 10 years.

-Police had argued they shot Ball-Bey because he had pointed a gun at them, but Ball-Bey’s lawyers argued he had tossed the gun before officers shot and killed him.
-Lawyers representing the Ball-Bey family say he was unarmed at the time of the shooting.
-Ball-Bey’s gun was found 162 feet away from his body.
-A bullet fired by Chandler had pieced his back, severing his spine.
+Police had argued they shot Ball-Bey because he had pointed a gun at them; Ball-Bey’s lawyers argued he had tossed the gun before officers shot and killed him.
+Lawyers representing the family say Ball-Bey family was unarmed at the time of the shooting.
+Ball-Bey’s gun was found 162 feet from his body.
+A bullet fired by Chandler had pierced his back, severing his spine.

 Dennis Ball-Bey, Mansur Ball-Bey's father, hugs Shonettda Ball, Mansur's cousin, on the steps outside St. Louis city court Thursday afternoon.